Vaibhav994/Gensyn/README.md

 * Select the link with mouse and it will ciopy by itself, paste and login via gmail account
 * after verifying code, go to the previous tab where code was running
 * Save your ORG ID, which will show on screen for somewhat around 30 seconds
-* after sometime, it will ask for huggingface -> press `n` and done, wait for it to start and everything will work.
+* after sometime, it will ask for huggingface -> press `n` and done, wait for it to start and everything will work

 ![image](https://github.com/user-attachments/assets/d50be148-dc05-435a-ae97-53b8e7daccd3)